silvia-poulakidas/chicago-healthcare-access-gap/README.md

 - **Clinic distances are straight-line, not drive or transit time.** Real-world accessibility depends on transportation, not just physical distance.
-- **The clinic directory is not necessarily exhaustive.** It reflects one point-in-time pull from a single source and excludes mobile-only clinics, FQHCs, and hospital charity-care programs — it specifically models the free/charitable clinic safety net.
+- **The clinic directory is not necessarily exhaustive.** It reflects one point-in-time pull from a single source and excludes mobile-only clinics, and hospital charity-care programs, it specifically models the free/charitable clinic safety net.
 - **Volume-weighting deprioritizes small, high-rate neighborhoods.** The index favors total people reached over proportional severity.
 A neighborhood with a smaller population but a very high uninsured rate may rank lower than its severity would